bboston7/stellar-core/docs/software/commands.md

   adds the survey request to a backlog; it does not immediately send the request.
 Use `getsurveyresult` to see the response.
 A response will include information about up to 25 inbound and outbound peers respectively.
-If a node has more than 25 inbound and/or outbound peers, you will need to survey them multiple times to get the complete peer list.
+If a node has more than 25 inbound and/or outbound peers, you will need to survey the node multiple times to get the complete peer list.
 You can request peers starting from a specific index in each peer list by setting `INBOUND_INDEX` and `OUTBOUND_INDEX` appropriately.
-See [Changing default survey behavior](#changing-default-survey-behavior) for details the default survey behavior, as well as how to change that behavior or opt-out entirely.
+See [Changing default survey behavior](#changing-default-survey-behavior) for details about the default survey behavior, as well as how to change that behavior or opt-out entirely.

 * **getsurveyresult**
   `getsurveyresult`<br>